civicrm/civicrm-user-guide/docs/email/everyday-tasks.md

 exclude, by selecting them from the "Recipients" dropdown.
 Please make sure your Group has a the type "Mailing List".

 You can also refine your recipient list by including and excluding recipients of previous mailings.
 For instance, you may want to resend an email only to contacts that have been added to a Group since the last time you sent them email, to avoid sending the same email twice to some people.
 Choose the original mailing in the " Exclude Past Recipients From".
 This will then send the message only to those members of the group who did not receive the original mailing.

 You can see the estimated final number of recipients to right of the "Recipients" field and highlighted in yellow.

+**Unsubscribe Group:** At the Define Mailing screen you can also specify the group that contains all your contacts that have unsubscribed.

 ** Remove Duplicate Emails:** To edit your mailing dedupe options, click the small wrench to the right of the Recipients field.